When Do Babies Start Walking?

 In the first few months, your baby looks on to you for help to move around.
 But gradually as they reach the 10th month, they figure out ways to do it themselves.
-It's an amazing sight to watch them crawling, rolling, scooting, in fact doing everything possible to get to where they want.
+It's an amazing sight to watch him/her crawling, rolling, scooting, in fact doing everything possible to get to where they want.
 How do we know our baby is ready to take the first few steps?
 Are there signs to look for?
 When does this start?
-Let's know more on all of this.
+[Read - When Do Babies Start Crawling?]

-How Will I Know My Baby Is Ready To Walk?
+How to Know That Baby is Ready to Walk?

 - Uses Hands to Climb Stairs: Some children start climbing stairs using their hands.
 These children develop mobility in the feet faster.
 When you watch your child doing this, you know it's time to guide them towards the first step